MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

     \mathrm{convert} = \begin{pmatrix}1.187 & 0.594\\0.000 & -1.028\end{pmatrix}

 As seen, the transformation is non-orthogonal and thus results in the axis shown above.
-For the "mis-alingment" the rotation angle to correct is found to be -22.5 :math:`^{\mathrm{o}}`.
+For the "mis-alignment" the rotation angle to correct is found to be -22.5 :math:`^{\mathrm{o}}`.
 That is, all of the data is rotated by -22.5 degrees before being plotted in the RLU axis.

 For the second example shown above, with the cartesian unit cell but the non-trivial scattering plane, the matrices are: